|Facilities | Rating | Reviews|

 Trivia and History

 When it opened, operators Mecca Leisure insisted that visitors thought of it not as a service area but as a "village".
-The site was heavily themed, particularly around Robin Hood.
+The site was entirely themed around Robin Hood.
 This was all removed when Granada took over.
+Much of the specialised stock had caused Mecca Leisure trouble as they were not approved for sale on motorways at the time.

-Sir Owen Williams, who did much of the M1's design work, wanted the services to serve as a farm junction, but was told they couldn't.
+Sir Owen Williams, who did much of the M1's design work, wanted the services to serve as a farm junction, but was told it couldn't.

 In May 2012 and August 2011, Visit England rated the services as 3 stars.